 Vendor management.
 Often addressed as part of resource management, overseeing vendors and their work requires a distinct subset of skills and is a competency that may need its own focus in some organizations.
 PMP®s responsible for managing vendors must know how to maximize the resources—in particular, the technical expertise—they’re purchasing from these external partners.
 They also should be able to understand how to interpret market pressures that have the potential to influence negotiations or impact the availability of specific resources.

 Process management.
 Project management long ago gave up the concept of being all about the end result.
 Today’s PMP®s must engage in—and take control over—many disparate processes along the way.
 Maintaining efficiency often entails identifying portions of a process that need to be updated or streamlined, and dovetailing these activities into the broader responsibilities of project management is an advanced skill that doesn’t simply happen.

 Time management.
 Learning to use time effectively (and identifying potentially redundant or unnecessary actions along the way) is a competency project professionals develop over time, sometimes with varying levels of success.
-Providing access to experienced time management instruction could offer tremendous benefits in overall performance to the PMO and give PMP®s the chance to boost their own efficiency.
+Providing access to experienced time management instruction could offer tremendous benefits in overall performance to the Project Team and give PMP®s the chance to boost their own efficiency.